 [If you are proposing a Theme Room, please click HERE.
 The form below is to propose an individual workshop.]

 Please use the following online form to make a workshop proposal for the Montreal Anarchist Bookfair, or contact us directly at email@example.com (you must include all the information below).
-The deadline to propose a workshop or presentation is MARCH 9, 2014 before 11pm.
+The deadline to propose a workshop or presentation is APRIL 3, 2015 before 11pm (Montreal time).

 Please provide ALL of the following information clearly, meaning filling out all the sections below: